alanng10/ModuleModule/Docue/a.md

 Module that is manual add can be manual rem.

-Module that is auto add can not be manual rem.
+Module that is depend on can not be rem.

 Inf the module is auto add, it is rem inf all other module that depend on it is rem.